km0242-ai/km0242-ai.github.io/README.md

 ## Memory Match
 <ur/>
 <p>
   I have made a memory match game.
 I has 4 colors: red, blue, yellow and green.
-These colors will flah at uneven intervals
+These colors will flah at uneven intervals, tricking the user into thinking the flashing is over, but it really isn't.
   <ul>
     <li> key room </li>
     <li> locked door room </li>